 - Even if the disks are still ok, recovering the files can be problematic as most of us no longer have equipment that can read this antiquated storage media, particularly the older formats.

-Having a range of vintage computer models and experience with their disk formats means I have the skills and capability to list the directories and/or rescue files from those old stored floppies.
+Having a range of vintage computer models and experience with their disk formats means I have the skills and capability to rescue files from those old stored floppies.
 I have been offering this service to those who need it since 2012, and have recovered files from well over a thousand floppy disks (of all types).
 Clients have spanned the spectrum, from large government organisations to private individuals.